grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 [//]: # (### re-hiring Chips)

-Percy picked her way around gear being prepped, moving forward up the cargo hold to stand next to Chips who had a foul look on her face and her arms crossed as she watched a crew of over-sized dock workers sloshing around in the bilge water in tall rubber boots.
+Percy picked her way around gear being prepped, moving forward up the cargo hold to stand next to Chips, who had a foul look on her face and her arms crossed as she watched a crew of oversized dock workers sloshing around in the bilge water in tall rubber boots.
 A couple of them were working a welding rig and bent over the repeatedly stitched-and-patched gash that ran from the bottom of the boat up the curve of the inside of the pressure hull.

 "I'm collecting my fuckin' pay and fuckin' leaving as soon as I see that these fuckheads do a job that will hold.
 You're not pinning any fucking further leaks on me," Chips said to Percy.

 "Yeah.
 Hemi said you would.
 Thank you for that.
 How bad is it?"

-"When we was on the surface I had it patched up pretty fucking OK despite half the welds still being under the bilge water.
+"When we was on the surface I had it patched up pretty fucking OK, despite half the welds still being under the bilge water.
 But now the fuckin' boat's under ten or 20 meters of water, and the pressure is causing it to seep, like a wet sucking wound."

 They watched the dock workers go at it for a couple of minutes.
 Then Percy said quietly to Chips, "Umm, it really looks like they're making it worse in places.
 Kinda fucking up some of your work."